UWPCE-PythonCert/PythonCertDevel/_sources/scripts/dict_as_switch.rst.txt

     arg_dict = {0:"zero", 1:"one", 2: "two"}
         dict.get(argument, "nothing")

-Simple, elegant and fast.
+This is known a a "dispatch" dict -- it is Simple, elegant and fast.

+This is a very simple example, returning constant strings.
+But you often want to run different code depending on the value -- that is, call a function.

+Recall that functions are "first class objects" in python.
+That is then can by attached to variables, stored in containers like a dict, etc.

-You can do a dispatch table by putting functions as the value.
+So you can do a dispatch table by putting functions as the values in the dict.

-Example: The mailroom2 solution.
+One example of this could be processing the menu selections in the mailroom program.

 Switch with functions
 ---------------------

-What would this be like if you used functions instead?
-Think of the possibilities.
+So how do you actually **do** that?

+We can define the functions to be called depending on some input:

 .. code-block:: ipython